 Responding to allegations

-Where the Head of Student Services determines that there is a case to be answered (s)he will:
+Where the Director of Student Services determines that there is a case to be answered (s)he will:

 - give the student concerned an opportunity to provide a written response to the allegations and/or

 - arrange to meet the student to discuss the case, normally in the presence of the Head of Security Services or other appropriate senior officer.
 The student will have the option to be accompanied at this meeting by a fellow student or a representative from the Students' Union